Camila Cabello: 2021–2023: Cinderella, Familia and The Voice

-In November 2021, Cabello released an Amazon Exclusive of the Bing Crosby song "I'll Be Home for Christmas".
-It reached Number 2 on the Billboard Bubbling Under Hot 100, before peaking at Number 71 on the Billboard Hot 100.
-It is the highest charting cover version of the song to date on the Hot 100.
+In November 2021, Cabello released cover of the Bing Crosby song "I'll Be Home for Christmas" exclusively on Amazon Music.
+It reached number two on the Billboard Bubbling Under Hot 100, before peaking at Number 71 on the Billboard Hot 100.
 It also peaked at Number 58 on the Billboard Holiday 100 and Number 24 on the UK Singles Chart, marking Cabello's 13th Top 40 hit in the UK.
 Cabello performed the single at the Michael Bublé's Christmas in the City special on NBC and for PBS' In Performance at The White House: Spirit of the Season.
 In November 2022, Cabello's "I'll Be Home for Christmas" was released on all streaming platforms.

 On December 6, 2021, it was announced that Cabello would open for Coldplay during the Latin American leg of their Music of the Spheres World Tour in September 2022.
 She opened for them in Colombia, Peru and Chile, with additional dates added.
 She also performed at Rock in Rio that same month.

 On February 21, 2022, Cabello announced that her collaboration with Ed Sheeran titled "Bam Bam" would arrive on March 4, 2022.
 The song was released that day, with a music video accompanying.
 Cabello debuted the song with a performance on The Late Late Show with James Corden on the day of release.
 Cabello and Sheeran performed "Bam Bam" together for the first time live at the Concert For Ukraine benefit at Resorts World Arena in Birmingham.
-"Bam Bam" peaked at number 5 on the Billboard Global 200 chart, marking Cabello's highest peak since the charts creation in 2020.
+"Bam Bam" peaked at number 5 on the Billboard Global 200 chart, marking Cabello's highest peak since the chart's creation in 2020.
 It also peaked at 21 on the Billboard Hot 100, and inside the top 10 in Canada and the UK.
 "Bam Bam" earned a nomination for the Grammy Award for Best Pop Duo/Group Performance.